 - Bob Dylan's The Copyright Extension Collection was an official 4-CDR release by Sony of many unreleased sessions and alternate takes from the early 60s.
-Much of this music was not considered commercially viable, so had not been released.
-However, the rules at the time the music was made was that it would go into the Public Domain after 50 years unless it was released officially.
-As the title suggests, it was released as a way of renewing the copyright.
-They did not want to draw much attention to it, so released it as a limited edition of 100 copies in Germany and some other parts of Europe, and did not promote it.
+Much of this music had remained unrealeased simply because it was not commercially viable, but the copyright laws in effect when it was made would open it to the public domain unless the studio publicly exercised its copyright within 50 years.
+The studio did not want to draw much attention to this calculated business decision, so released the album as a limited edition of 100 copies in just a few European markets with little promotion.
 The set became immensely popular and copies sell for high prices - the music has not been released again.
-Ironically, its limited availability and official status has encouraged far more downloading than it would have done if they had let it pass into the public domain.
+Ironically, its limited availability and official status has encouraged far more downloading than if it had passed unnoticed into the public domain.

-- In a non-Western example of this, Japan had a law prohibiting arcade cabinets from being distributed without games.
+- In a non-Western example, Japan had a law prohibiting arcade cabinets from being distributed without games.
 Manufacturers obliged by providing very simple games good for little else but testing the monitors and controls.
 Sega's Dottori-kun and Taito's Minivader are typical examples, featuring primitive black-and-white graphics and no sound.

 - In 2007, Atari commissioned a simple flash game produced in just four days in order to maintain trademark on Star Control.